|Nutrition Facts (per serving)|

 Pour the egg-milk mixture into the bowl with flour.

-Work the dough—with a Danish dough whisk, hands, or a standing mixer with the dough hook—until it no longer sticks to the sides of the bowl.
+Work the dough—with a Danish dough whisk, hands, or a stand mixer with the dough hook—until it no longer sticks to the sides of the bowl.

 Cover and let stand for 1 hour.

 Bring a large stockpot of salted water to a slow boil.

-Work the 4 cups of bread cubes into the batter until well incorporated.
+Work the 4 cups of bread cubes into the batter by hand or in a stand mixer with the dough hook until well incorporated.

 Shape the dough using floured hands into 3 or 4 rolls that are about 8 inches long and 2 1/2 inches wide.

 Carefully slip the rolls into the water once it is boiling, giving them a stir so they don't stick.
-If the pot doesn't comfortably fit all the rolls, boil them one at a time.
+If the pot doesn't comfortably fit all the rolls, boil them in batches.

 Reduce heat, cover, and cook 10 to 15 minutes.
 Cooking the rolls at a rapid boil can cause them to disintegrate.

 Remove 1 dumpling from the pot using a slotted spoon after 10 minutes of cooking and test for doneness by cutting through the middle of the dumpling with a thread or sharp knife.
 The dumpling is done when the knife comes out almost clean after slicing it.

 Remove the dumplings one by one when done and slice into 3/4-inch pieces using either a thread or sharp knife.
 Repeat until all dumplings are removed from the water and sliced.

 Serve warm with gravy and garnish with fresh parsley.